Cedrugs/rnd-weekly-challenges/Week 1/README.md

-# RnD Week 1 - Login & Register Page
+# Week 1 - Login & Register Page

 A simple web application for user registration and login built using Vanilla Vite (JS, HTML, CSS).
 This project serves as an educational demonstration of creating single-page applications (SPAs) with user authentication and form validation.